- Key Facts

 - A strong economy provides opportunity.
 As outlined in the The Policy Circle Economic Growth Brief, business and entrepreneurship represent the largest and most successful anti-poverty program in human history.
 It is essential to re-open avenues for entrepreneurship as a component of fighting poverty.

 Individuals, communities and states, in that order, are the key players that can truly break down barriers to opportunity and make the Safety Net more effective.
-As Speaker Ryan has stated, “far too often, federal aid is fragmented and formulaic; it doesn’t coordinate these services to help people achieve their goals – But there are organizations with intimate knowledge of the people they serve and a long-term view that do provide such comprehensive assistance.
+Many members of Congress have stated, “far too often, federal aid is fragmented and formulaic; it doesn’t coordinate these services to help people achieve their goals – But there are organizations with intimate knowledge of the people they serve and a long-term view that do provide such comprehensive assistance.
 They are more effective than distant federal bureaucracies for a simple reason: They don’t just relieve the pain of poverty; they give people the means to get out of poverty.”

 - Designing the programs at the local level, instead of from Washington, allows the assistance to be tailored to fit the needs of those in poverty.
 For example, the private, community-based organization The Woodson Center provides effective community and faith-based organizations with training and technical assistance, links them to sources of support, and evaluates their experiences for public policy.